 Today, you can live stream just about anything — from a fundraiser, birthday party, or vacation to a cooking lesson, wedding proposal, or corporate event.
-It's a great way for those who cannot attend in person to experience the event in real-time.
+It's an excellent way for those who cannot attend in person to enjoy the experience in real-time.
 For companies hosting corporate events and concerts, it's a great marketing tool, as well.
-That is, if you do it right.
+That is if you do it right.
 And do it well.

-In fact, industry experts say a hefty percentage of folks who catch your event via live stream this year will show up in person next year.
-But you cannot simply start your camera and press the “go live” button.
-Your reputation is at stake, so every detail of your audio and/or video feed has to be spot-on.
+Industry experts say a hefty percentage of folks who catch your event via live stream this year will show up in person next year.
+But you cannot merely start your camera and press the "go live" button.
+Your reputation is at stake, so every detail of your audio and video feed has to be spot-on.

-Here are some must-know tips about live streaming events that will help you create a better event and have a well-informed conversation with your AV production team.
+Here are some must-know tips about live streaming events that will help you create a better show and have a well-informed conversation with your AV production team.

 Make a plan

-This is one reason it’s essential to get your AV team involved right away.
-Include your venue, too.
-Determine what you’ll need including cameras, audio, lighting, and all the technology that transforms your event from live to live-streamed — things like the proper video switcher and encoding required to properly format your feed.
+- and all the technology that transforms your event from live to live-streamed — things like the proper video switcher and encoding required to format your feed correctly.